solliancenet/tech-immersion-data-ai/ai-exp6/README.md

    ![Open Azure Resource Manager](media/08.png)

-3. Provide the following information in the `Add an Azure Resource Manager service connection` dialog box and then select **Ok**:
+3. If you are using your own Azure subcription provide the following information in the `Add an Azure Resource Manager service connection` dialog box and then select **Ok**:

    a.
 Connection name: `quick-starts-sc` (_note: provide exact name as shown_)